juju/docs/src/en/reference-bundle.md

   "1":
   "2":
     series: bionic
-    constraints: "cores=2 mem=2G"
+    constraints: cores=2 mem=2G
   "3":
-    constraints: "cores=3 root-disk=1T"
+    constraints: cores=3 root-disk=1T

 #
 # relations:
 #
-# Required
-#
 # States the relations to add between applications.
-Each relation consists of
+Each relation consists of a
-# two adjacent lines, where double and single dashes are used to distinguish
+# pair of lines, where one line begins with double dashes and the other begins
-# between neighbouring relations.
-Eache side of a relation (each line) has the
+# with a single dash.
+Eache side of a relation (each line) has the format
-# format '<application>:<endpoint>', where 'application' must also be
+# '<application>:<endpoint>', where 'application' must also be represented
-# represented under the 'applications' element.
-Including 'endpoint' is not
+# under the 'applications' element.
+Including 'endpoint' is not stricly
-# stricly necessary as it might be determined automatically.
-However, it is
+# necessary as it might be determined automatically.
+However, it is best
-# best practice to do so.
+# practice to do so.
 #

 relations: